 Day-to-day most developers work on multiple projects of varying size.
 The solution to remove the mundane and repetitive tasks is to create a framework.
 As time goes on this framework evolves to incorporate other features, we wax lyrical about how this is such a DRY approach, and saves us time, however what is actually happening is you are revising the same design or variations on that design over and over homogenising your approach, rounding off the corners to the point of perfection.
 A classic example of this is the common criticism levelled at Bootstrap:

 Bootstrap supporters will tell you that it’s perfectly feasible to make it look radically different and to a point they are right, but in essence you are carrying a lot of baggage to do that.
 When you use a framework, you are always tied to the ideas and decisions made in past projects by other individuals which can hamper creativity and new ideas.

 That is not to say frameworks are without merit or not worth pursuing.
-Frameworks are perfect when working on a large scale website or application and form a key part of maintaining your code base as a cohesive whole.
+Frameworks are perfect when working on a large scale site or application and form a key part of maintaining your code base as a cohesive whole.
 You need to consider your personal requirements, do you spend your time working as a freelancer or in an agency?
 Chances are you jump between multiple projects that need to be creative and different.
-Under these circumstances, it's arguable that a framework is not actually helpful to your process and is forcing you down pre-defined choices before beginning a project, hardly ideal.
-On the other hand, if you work on a large website or application like Facebook or Twitter then a framework is the perfect choice.
+Under these circumstances, it’s arguable that a framework is not actually helpful to your process and is forcing you down pre-defined choices before beginning a project, hardly ideal.
+On the other hand, if you work on a large site or application like Facebook or Twitter then a framework is the perfect choice.

 So what do I use?
-When setting out on a large scale website or application project I usually create my own framework with the other developers based on someone else's existing work, or we start from scratch, depending upon the requirements.
-However, for day-to-day smaller projects I don't use a framework at all.
+When setting out on a large scale site or application project I usually create my own framework with the other developers based on someone else’s existing work, or we start from scratch, depending upon the requirements.
+However, for day-to-day smaller projects I don’t use a framework at all.
 I use a tool kit.